bonny/WordPress-Simple-History/readme.txt

    A simple way to see any uncommon activity, for example an increased number of logins or similar.

 == Changelog ==

+= Unreleased =

+- PHP 7.4 is now the required version.
+If you use anything lower than that please try use [version 3.3.0 of the plugin](https://downloads.wordpress.org/plugin/simple-history.3.3.0.zip).
+- Dropins has support for namespace `SimpleHistory\Dropin` and the WP Cli dropin is using it so far and soon all dropins will move to this namespace.
+- Code fixes using Rector.

 = 3.3.0 (May 2022) =